navahas/buffmark/README.md

 You could use **[Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2)**, but it is larger, persistent, and feature-rich.
 If that suits you, go for it.
 This script is a few lines of Lua that keep bookmarks only in memory, simple and local, and gone when you quit Neovim.

 It is not meant to grow or be configurable beyond its four-bookmark limit.
-It stays light, does one thing, and stays out of the way.
+It remains light, simple, and quietly useful.

 ## Installation